Safeguarding at Brunel Field Primary School

 We have staff members who are specifically trained and nominated as the Designated Safeguarding Leads (DSLs) in school.
 These are:

-Julie Waldren - DSL Don Collins - Deputy DSL
+Julie Waldren - DSL Isla Leach - Deputy DSL

 We have systems in place for members of our staff team to share concerns regarding children’s welfare, child sexual exploitation, PREVENT/radicalisation, and FGM with our DSLs, with parents and with relevant external agencies.
 Part of our legal duty to safeguard our children may also include us needing to consult specifically with and take advice from, the Police or Children's Social Care, should the need arise.
 For more information, please read our Safeguarding and Child Protection policy and our Online safety policy found on our policies page.